Shelf Lives of Food

 Apples8-12 months1-2 months2-4 weeksUncut, unwrapped

-Avocados (halved)NEVER1 day4 hoursSqueeze lemon juice on flesh, seal in plastic wrap
+Avocados (halved)NEVER1 day4 hoursSqueeze lemon juice on its flesh and seal it in plastic wrap

 Bananas2-3 months5-9 days2-7 daysUncut, unwrapped